Hackingzone/airgeddon/README.md

 Bash **4.2** or later.

-Compatible with any Linux that has installed the tools needed.
+Compatible with any Linux distribution that has installed the tools needed.
 The script checks for them at the beginning.

 > `airgeddon` is already included in some Linux distributions and repositories:
 > - [Wifislax] 4.12, 64-1.0 or higher